reflectoring/reflectoring.github.io/content/blog/2022/2022-07-19-Nodejs-Logging-Novice-to-Expert.md

 ```

 ## Winston Method Options
 As seen above the `winston.createLogger()` method gives us a number of options to help format and transport our logs.

 Let us visit each option and examine the properties and features they offers.

 ## **Winston Level**
 Log level is the piece of information in our code that indicates the importance of a specific log message.
 Using appropriate log levels is one of the best practices for application logging.

-Winston's logging levels follow the severity ordering specified by [RFC5424](https://tools.ietf.org/html/rfc5424) and npm logging levels.
-Custom levels can also be added.

-In the npm logging level, the severity of all levels is prioritized from the most important to least important from 0 to 6 (highest to lowest).
+'winston' by default uses [npm logging levels](https://github.com/winstonjs/winston#logging-levels).
+Here the severity of all levels is prioritized from the most important to least important from 0 to 6 (highest to lowest).

-- 0: error
-- 1: warn
-- 2: info
-- 3: http
-- 4: verbose
-- 5: debug
-- 6: silly

-Using the appropriate Log level to log, allows you to consume and route logging output based on message importance.

-_where:_
+*where:*

-- **Error**: is a serious problem or failure, that halts current activity but leaves the application in a recoverable state with no effect on other operations.
+- **0 - error**: is a serious problem or failure, that halts current activity but leaves the application in a recoverable state with no effect on other operations.
 The application can continue working
-- **Warn**: A non-blocking warning about an unusual system exception.
+- **1 - warn**:  A non-blocking warning about an unusual system exception.
 These logs provide context for a possible error. it logs warning signs that should be investigated.
-- **Info**: This denotes major events and informative messages about the application's current state.
+- **2 - Info**: This denotes major events and informative messages about the application's current state.
 Useful For tracking the flow of the application.
-- **HTTP**: This logs out HTTP request-related messages.
+- **3 - http**: This logs out HTTP request-related messages.
 HTTP transactions ranging from the host, path, response, requests, etc.
-- **Verbose**: Records detailed messages that may contain sensitive information.
-Verbose was [renamed](https://github.com/aspnet/Announcements/issues/124) to Trace.
+- **4 - verbose**: Records detailed messages that may contain sensitive information.
-- **Debug**: Developers and internal teams should be the only ones to see these log messages.
+- **5 - debug**: Developers and internal teams should be the only ones to see these log messages.
 They should be disabled in production environments.
 These logs will help us debug our code.
-- **Silly**: The current stack trace of the calling function should be printed out when silly messages are called.
+- **6 - silly**: The current stack trace of the calling function should be printed out when silly messages are called.
 This information can be used to help developers and internal teams debug problems.

+Another option is to **explicitly** configure `winston` to use levels severity as specified by [Syslog Protocol](https://datatracker.ietf.org/doc/html/rfc5424#page-11).

+- **0 -  Emergency**: system is unusable
+- **1 - Alert**: action must be taken immediately
+- **2 - Critical**: critical conditions
+- **3 - Error**: error conditions
+- **4 - Warning**: warning conditions
+- **5 - Notice**: normal but significant condition
+- **6 - Informational**: informational messages
+- **7 - Debug**: debug-level messages

+If we do not **explicitly** state our `winston` level, `npm` levels will be used.

-When we specify a logging level in our Winston method, we can only log anything at that level or higher.
+When we specify a level we can only log anything at that level or higher.

 For example, looking at our `logger.js` file, the level there is set to `debug`.
-Hence we can only log `debug` and higher levels (`info`,`warn` and `error`).
+Hence we can only log `debug` and higher levels (`info`, `warn` and `error`).

 Any level lower than `debug` would not be displayed/output when we call our `logger` method in `app.js`.